TITLES AND

 "Fusterated" and depressed because she isn't expecting a litter, Lassie adopts what the Martins think is a kitten from Mrs. Brenner's cat's latest litter.
 But in reality "Sir Hercules" is really a cougar cub—and his mother is searching for him!
 Mrs. Brenner: Jane Darwell.

 • Note: Yes, Jane Darwell of Grapes of Wrath fame.
 Her well-known final role was as the Bird Woman in 1964's Mary Poppins.
-It's actually a Siamese kitten playing the cub.
+It's actually a Siamese kitten playing the cougar cub.

 "The Dognappers" (12/03/61):